Syllabus

 Office Hours

-The current-week office hours schedule can be found of the home page.
+The current-week office hours schedule can be found on the home page.

 Except where specified otherwise, office hours are held in the basement of Siebel Center.